Faith (Pop Smoke album): Music and lyrics

 "Bout a Million" featuring 21 Savage and 42 Dugg is a chamber folk, ambient, and drill track with braggadocio, a lead guitar, and 808's.
-It's lyrics are about the three rappers flexing their expensive jewels and lifestyles, and their upbringing and experiences throughout different places in the United States.
+Its lyrics are about the three rappers flexing their expensive jewels and lifestyles, and their upbringing and experiences throughout different places in the United States.
 "Brush Em" featuring Rah Swish is a drill track that uses percussion.
 Pop Smoke and Rah Swish both rap about their dangerous tendencies and about the streets of Brooklyn.
 "Top Shotta" with The Neptunes, featuring Pusha T, Travi, and Beam is a dancehall-inspired drill track that utilizes a tropical beat and caribbean-style steel drums.
 The track was originally supposed to feature American rapper Eli Fross.
 "30" featuring Bizzy Banks is a drill song with interplay between the two rappers.
 It is followed by drill track "Beat the Speaker", in which Pop Smoke raps about the death of Kenneka Jenkins.
 "Coupe" has the use of looping 808's, while the lyrics discuss the themes of celebrity excess.
 Pop Smoke raps "Don't run in my crib, I'll put guns to your head" before a brief pause in the music to emphasize the line's profundity.
 Robin Murray from Clash stated that "Coupe" and "Beat the Speaker" are "freestyle[s] carved out into individual track[s]".
 "What's Crackin" featuring Takeoff is a trap song that uses bells in the background.
 "Genius" featuring Lil Tjay and Swae Lee is a drill song.
 HotNewHipHop author Aron A. expressed that "[Lil] Tjay and Swae Lee's contributions electrify through smooth vocal performances".
 "Mr. Jones" featuring Future sees both rappers rap about their lavish lifestyles and pursuit for self-gratification.
 "Woo Baby Interlude" is sung A cappella and was originally called "Tiger".
 According to Antoine-Samuel Mauffette Alavo of Exclaim!, the song is "raw and uncut".
 "Woo Baby" featuring Chris Brown is an R&B and trap song.
 The song uses an uncredited sample of American singer-songwriter Ne-Yo's 2005 number one hit single "So Sick".